 Refer to the Customizing Course Settings documentation page for instructions on changing the course layout.

 You can easily edit these section titles and add a description or summary of the section when Editing is turned on by clicking the Edit Summary icon below the section title.
-The Summary of Topic settings page appears, where you can change the Section name and optionally add a summary or description of the topic.
+The Summary of Section settings page appears, where you can change the Section name and optionally add a summary or description of the section.

 If you want to change the Section name, be sure that the Use default section name box is unchecked.